TristenBitter/jwt-pizza/incidentReport.md

 - **10:45 AM**: Performed ECS service restart via "Force new deployment" as precautionary measure
 - **10:50 AM**: Traffic returned to normal levels, new task fully operational
 - **10:55 AM**: All metrics returned to baseline

+As a note: (- **9:32 AM**: Initial alert fired from Grafana monitoring system however I watched as this resolved its self, seemed to be a no data FALSE ALARM )

 ## Root Cause
 Chaos testing initiated via pizza-factory.cs329.click triggered a DDoS-style traffic flood to test service resilience under extreme load conditions.